 Real Dog rotates the treats in each category on a monthly basis, and part of their fish category are GLMS.

-If your pup’s not crazy about whole green lipped mussels, you can also offer them as an oil.
-However, most options I saw consist of several ingredients.
+If your pup’s not crazy about whole green lipped mussels, you can also offer them as an oil or as a powder.

 - New Zealand Green Lipped Mussel Oil

 - New Zealand Olive Oil